-7.2.3 Menu Functional Area
+6.2.3 MENU FUNCTIONAL AREA

-At the top menu level, the Menu / Functional Area contains the sub menu icons for the functions provided by that menu and the functional screens for each of those menus such as the Inbox for the Texting Menu or the Reporting Rate selections for the Tracking Menu.
+At the top menu level, the menu/functional area contains the functions' submenu icons and the functional screens for each of those menus, such as the Inbox for the Texting menu and the Reporting Rate selections for the Tracking menu.

-7.2.4 Bottom Dock
+6.2.4 Воттом Docк

-The bottom Dock contains the menu icons for the four main menus; Texting, Tracking, Utilities, and Settings.
-This segment is always visible and allows the user to switch between top level menus quickly.
+The bottom dock contains the menu icons for the four main menus: Texting, Tracking, Utilities, and Settings.
+This segment is always visible and enables switching between top-level menus quickly.